Math Challenge

 sample email to teachers

-• Send a brief announcement (to the school office, to teachers, to newsletter, to PTSA website) about the first Math Challenge, its due date, and information to students on how to submit their solutions.
+• Send a brief announcement (to the school office, to teachers, to newsletter, to PTSA website) about the first Math Challenge, its due dates, and information to students on how to submit their solutions.
 Provide the link to your school's page.

-The week of publication
+The Week of Publication

 Ongoing